FODMAP Intolerance vs. Gluten Sensitivity: How to Tell Which One You Have

 Two studies changed how researchers think about "gluten sensitivity."

 Biesiekierski et al., 2013, Gastroenterology.
 Patients who self-identified as non-celiac gluten sensitive were first put on a low-FODMAP diet for two weeks.
 Their symptoms improved significantly.
-Then they were re-challenged with gluten, low-dose gluten, or placebo in a blinded trial.
+They were then re-challenged with gluten, low-dose gluten, or placebo in a blinded trial.
 No specific or dose-dependent gluten effect showed up.
 The symptom improvement tracked with FODMAP reduction, not gluten removal.

 Skodje et al., 2018, Gastroenterology.
 A double-blind crossover trial gave self-reported gluten-sensitive patients either fructans, gluten, or placebo hidden in muesli bars.
 Fructans produced significantly more GI symptoms than gluten did.
 Gluten, in this study, wasn't meaningfully different from placebo.